bonmorii/bonmorii/README.md

 - 👋 Hello!
 I’m Bonny Yu
-- 👀 Interested in product design, developmental psychology, and transportation systems.
+- 👀 Interested in product design, developmental psychology, web3/crypto, and finance.
 - 💞️ Looking to collaborate on hackathon projects or startups.
 - 📫 Reach me at bonnyyu00@gmail.com